MAyars7/nyt_spelling_bee_solver/README.md

     Longer words earn 1 point per letter.
     Each puzzle includes at least one “pangram” which uses every letter.
 These are worth 7 extra points!

+# To-do

+    -Allow users to interactively add or remove words to legal words.
+    -Find an archive of puzzle solutions and analyze trends.
+I'm curious if we can infer the rules for puzzle creation: number of possible words required, vowel/consanant distribution, letter frequency over time, etc.
+    -Add graphical interface.